EdoardoLaGreca/EdoardoLaGreca/README.md

 My favorite languages are C and Go.

-I'm learning the Plan 9 dialect of C.
+I'm learning the Plan 9 dialect of C by reading [this](https://p9f.org/sys/doc/comp.html) document.

 I'm working on a webserver and soon(er or later) I will host my personal website with it.
 A link to that website will appear on both this README and my GitHub profile.